Sarah269/verbose-doodle/HTML_CSS_JS/README.md

-# The projects in this folder use HTML, CSS, and Javascript
+# The projects in this folder are HTML, CSS, and Javascript practice projects.